 Share this post:

 Athens is renowned for its incomparable archaeological sites, vivid urban scene and upbeat nightlife – however, did you know that it also has some of the most special architectural samples of Europe’s South?
-Below we have gathered few of the most outstanding Athenian buildings – others historical, some simply breathtaking – that will help you channel your inner flâneur (and probably cause you a severe case of ktiriophilia).
+Below we have gathered a few of the most outstanding Athenian buildings – others historical, some simply breathtaking – that will help you channel your inner flâneur (and probably cause you a severe case of ktiriophilia).
 Ready for some of Athens’ finest?

 Mple Polikatoikia (the blue block of flats)